 The data obtained from the study revealed that 44% of the elderly participants had a history of falls with a normal gait.
 The incidence of falls significantly increases as the conditions of gait start to deteriorate with old age.
-The findings report that 71% of the participants had a history of falls with a weak gait, while approximately 83% had fall incidences with an impaired gait.
+The findings report that 71% of the participants had a history of falls with a weak gait, while approximately 83% had fall incidences with an impaired rate.

 From the information above, one can conclude that as the severity of the gait increases, so does the incidence of falls among the elderly.
 A study conducted in Brazil on the determinants of falls in community-dwelling elderly found very similar results.
 The same study also showed a history of falls among 72.5% of the older adults using walkers and 85.7% of the older adults with intravenous connections.

 Besides the correlation between gait and the incidence of falls, the study also explored the incidence of falls among the elderly and other factors such as age, lack of voluntary control, vision, problems associated with movement, prescription medication, mental health, and hazardous environment.

 The study’s findings reported a significant correlation between all of the factors mentioned above, except vision and the incidence of falls.
 However, the data suggested that there was no correlation between mental health and the occurrence of falls.
 According to the data, there was a strong correlation between environmental hazards and the occurrence of falls, suggesting that there is an increased risk of falls in hazardous environments.

 Similar findings were also reported in a study conducted in India to assess the prevalence of falls among the urban elderly population.
 It reported that 81% of the older population experienced a fall when exposed to hazards.